minyandafna/minyandafna.github.io/_includes/highholidays5781.md

 Our Tashlich & Schmooze will take place at Strawberry Creek Park, in the green space near Allston Way.

-_There are narrow pathways and uneven ground at both in-person locations._
+_There are narrow pathways and uneven ground at the davening location._

 ### Questions